 No charge is made for activities outside school hours that are essential to the national curriculum or statutory religious education.

 A charge up to the cost of the activity is made for all other activities outside school hours.
-Where possible, however, after school clubs are provided free of charge.
+Where possible, however, extra curricular after school clubs are provided free of charge.

 Damage/Loss to Property